 However, if you’re renting a PO Box for your small business or your mail is frequently higher than the previous example, you may want to consider renting the medium or large size.

 3- Payment Period

 PO Box rental fees depend on the Post Office you choose to rent and pay for your mailbox for 3-month or 6-month periods, and also some branches offer 12-month payment periods.

 It differs from how you choose to pay your PO Box rent fees and depends on the Post Office, and you choose to rent a PO Box there.
 You must pay $4 for your first two keys in the market-dominant areas, while it’s free of charge in competitive locations.
 Any additional keys beyond the first 2 keys will cost you another $8.
 If you lost your keys, that’d cost you $23 for lock replacement.

 The below table can help you compare pricing based on size, location, and additional fees.

 |PO Box Size||3-month period||6-month period|

-Renting a PO Box could be a useful way to take control of when and how you receive mail.
-It’s advantageous if you want to keep your address private or have a home business that receives mail that you want to keep separate from private mail.
+Renting a PO Box could be a useful way to control when and how you receive mail.
+It’s advantageous to keep your address private or have a home business that receives mail that you want to keep separate from private mail.

 PO Box cost differs by region, starting from as low as $13 for a small box for a 3-month period and going up to $625 for an extra-large box for the 6-month period.